dbcook/openrocket-database/README.md

 definitively recover the nose cone shoulder diameters appropriate for the metric tubes.

 Despite the thin information, I have been able to build a relatively complete MPC parts file which is now included with this package.
+Any parts that may have been created during the AVI ownership era have not been included yet.

 #### Madcow Rocketry